easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 **Market Attack:**
 - Position as: "The only AI IDE that verifies code BEFORE it breaks"
 - Target: Enterprise + risk-averse teams (finance, healthcare, infrastructure)
 - Messaging: "GitHub's Copilot: 'Trust us, it probably works.'
-Q-IDE: 'We verified it works.'"
+Top Dog: 'We verified it works.'"
-- Press angle: "Q-IDE solves AI hallucination problem that's plaguing every other IDE"
+- Press angle: "Top Dog solves AI hallucination problem that's plaguing every other IDE"
-- Case study potential: "How [Bank] cut production incidents 95% with Q-IDE's Overwatch"
+- Case study potential: "How [Bank] cut production incidents 95% with Top Dog's Overwatch"

 **Why They Can't Compete:**
 - GitHub Copilot is speed-focused (not safety-focused)